 Institutional controls do not require the installation of physical structural controls or earth moving activities and therefore are not expected to have any adverse impacts on the environment.

-Appendix K lists examples of TREs in California and other states.
+Appendix H lists examples of TREs in California and other states.
 These examples illustrate the various measures that a discharger can take to eliminate toxicity, such as pretreatment requirements and public outreach, besides facility upgrades.
 Furthermore, treatment upgrades do not necessarily require expansion of a facility’s footprint, and the environmental impacts associated with improvements to infrastructure may be minimal or may be consistent with the existing baseline as they occur within the existing boundaries of a facility.

 As described in Chapter 6, some of the methods of compliance for non-storm water NPDES dischargers are related to monitoring.
 In particular, the Provisions provide clear direction to non-storm water NPDES dischargers on the number of tests needed for species sensitivity screening, the number of species to be used, and the timing for the species sensitivity screening tests.
 Non-storm water NPDES discharges can comply with the reasonable potential requirements in the Provisions by providing all toxicity test data and data analysis generated within five years prior to permit issuance, reissuance, renewal, or reopening (to address the toxicity requirements) to the Regional Water Board, and by possibly providing additional testing.
 The method of compliance for those with less frequent monitoring than that required by the Provisions would be to conduct the required monitoring (routine monitoring and MMEL compliance monitoring).
 Non-storm water NPDES discharges would comply with the Provisions by initiating a TRE whenever there are two or more violations in a single calendar month, or within two successive calendar months.